How Professional Associations Can Solve Membership Challenges

 Always Add Member Value

 While 2021 was a challenging year for professional associations (the 2021 Membership Marketing Benchmarking Report found that 47% of associations have reported declines in membership, and 45% reported a decline in membership renewals), 2022 saw a bounce back.
-Only 33% of associations reported declines in memberships, and 38% saw an increase, according to the 2022 Membership Marketing Benchmark Report.
+Only 33% of professional associations reported declines in memberships, and 38% saw an increase, according to the 2022 Membership Marketing Benchmark Report.

 The Membership Marketing Benchmarking Report found the top reasons individuals join associations are to: